Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/boost_testing_sidemade_demo.md

     - `MatrixSolver.hpp/cpp`
 - look into `CMakeLists.txt`
 - our mission
-    - The code has no unit tests yet. -> We will some of them with Boost UTF.
+    - The code has no unit tests yet. -> We add some of them with Boost UTF.
-    - exercise: continue with same code, add more tests, set up GitHub Actions, and more
+    - Exercise: continue with same code, add more tests, set up GitHub Actions, and more

 ## (2) First Dummy Test Case

 - `mkdir tests`, create `tests/MatrixSolverTest.cpp`
 - `#define BOOST_TEST_MODULE SideMadeTests`
-    - needs to be in one of our test files, we will write multiple ones
+    - Needs to be in (exactly) one of our test files.
+We will write multiple files with tests (one file for each class/feature to be tested) so we have to make sure that this only appears in one file.
 - `#define BOOST_TEST_DYN_LINK`
     - needed if UTF used as a shared (aka dynamic) library
     - in header-only mode, you cannot split tests over multiple files
-    - needed in every file
+    - needed in *every* of our files containing tests
 - `#include <boost/test/unit_test.hpp>`
     - different header/path than for header-only usage
 - add first test